 Many jewellers have steered clear altogether, arguing that synthetic diamonds are not suitable for the emotional purchase of an engagement ring.
-These jewellers firmly believe diamonds should symbolise something rare and cherished, and that this ideology is not quite conveyed by something manufactured in a laboratory.
+These jewellers firmly believe diamonds should symbolise something rare and cherished and that this ideology is not quite conveyed by something manufactured in a laboratory.

 Know the difference

-The only sure-fire way to know what you are getting when it comes to lab-grown or natural diamonds is to make sure any diamonds you have purchased is graded so that you know exactly what you are paying for.
+The only surefire way to know what you are getting when it comes to lab-grown or natural diamonds is to make sure any diamonds you have purchased is graded so that you know exactly what you are paying for.
 There have been reports of natural diamonds being found in packets of synthetic diamonds and vice versa.
 If you are paying the premium for a natural diamond, then that is the product you are expecting to receive.
 The only way you can know for certain is to have a stone that has been graded by a certified diamond laboratory such as GIA.

 How are lab-grown diamonds made?

 Lab diamonds used in the jewellery industry are typically formed via one of two methods, High Pressure, High Temperature (HPHT) or Chemical Vapour Deposition (CVD).
-HPHT imitates the conditions that natural diamonds are formed, whereas CVD involves growing a diamond layer by layer in a chamber filled with ionised gas.
+HPHT imitates the conditions in that natural diamonds are formed, whereas CVD involves growing a diamond layer by layer in a chamber filled with ionised gas.

 Advanced chemical testing is required to distinguish a diamond formed via HPHT or CVD from a natural diamond.
-Standard gem testing equipment such as refractometer, UV fluorescence lamp, binocular microscope and polariscopes are used to identify lab-grown diamonds.
+Standard gem testing equipment such as a refractometer, UV fluorescence lamp, binocular microscope and polariscopes are used to identify lab-grown diamonds.

-A diamonds worth:
+A diamond worth:

 At the end of the day, consumers will make their own decisions on whether to purchase a synthetic diamond as a substitute for a natural diamond.
-The scarcity of natural diamonds and the value that they hold will not be diminished by synthetic diamonds as the two are separate markets.
-Concerns around mixing of natural and synthetic stones in the sorting process means that jewellers and consumers should only place more importance on primary stones only being certified by a reputable grading lab such as GIA.
-This is to protect both the consumer from unknowingly purchasing a synthetic as well as the reputation of a jeweller who may sell an uncertified diamond that turns out to be a synthetic.
+The scarcity of natural diamonds and the value that they hold will not be diminished by synthetic diamonds, as the two are separate markets.
+Concerns around the mixing of natural and synthetic stones in the sorting process mean that jewellers and consumers should only place more importance on primary stones only being certified by a reputable grading lab such as GIA.
+This is to protect both the consumer from unknowingly purchasing a synthetic as well as the reputation of a jeweller who may sell an uncertified diamond that turns out to be synthetic.

 The debate over synthetic vs natural diamonds is one that will continue to divide both the industry and consumers for years to come.
-While the majority see the value of a natural diamond and the beauty that they hold, synthetic diamonds are here to stay and will continue to integrate into the mainstream diamond market over time.
+While the majority see the value of natural diamonds and the beauty that they hold, synthetic diamonds are here to stay and will continue to integrate into the mainstream diamond market over time.